piyush01123/Exploring-histological-similarities-across-cancers-from-a-deep-learning-perspective/README.md

 # Exploring Histological Similarities Across Cancers From a Deep Learning Perspective

-This code is for our paper titled *Exploring Histological Similarities Across Cancers From a Deep Learning Perspective* published at Frontiers in Oncology 2021.
+This code is for our paper titled *Exploring Histological Similarities Across Cancers From a Deep Learning Perspective* published at Frontiers in Oncology, Vol 12, 2022.

 **Authors:** Piyush Singh*, Ashish Menon*, C. V. Jawahar, P. K. Vinod